ciml-org/ciml-summer-institute-2024/2.5_gpu_computing_hardware_architecture_and_software_infrastructure/README.md

 ### TASKS:

-Well will log into an Expanse GPU node, compile and test some examples from the Nvidia CUDA samples.
+We will log into an Expanse GPU node, compile and test some examples from the Nvidia CUDA samples.

 ### Log into Expanse, get onto a shared GPU node, and load required modules